 Rivas urged not only USCIS, but all federal agencies dealing with immigration issues to consider expanding their technology, including video conferencing.

-"While we know that there is no substitute for one-to-one contact, in this situation, out of caution, I think that all government agencies dealing with immigration, including USCIS, should really pay attention to video conferencing, which will help lawyers have better access to their clients." , - she said.
+"While we know that there is no substitute for one-to-one contact, in this situation, out of caution, I think all government agencies dealing with immigration, including USCIS, should really pay attention to video conferencing that will help lawyers have better access to their clients." , - she said.

 stdClass Object ([term_id] => 1323 [name] => refuge [taxonomy] => post_tag [slug] => ubezhishhe)shelter

 stdClass Object ([term_id] => 13992 [name] => Likbez [taxonomy] => category [slug] => poleznaja-informatsija)Educational program

 stdClass Object ([term_id] => 17182 [name] => translator [taxonomy] => post_tag [slug] => perevodchik)interpreter